 An Amended and Restated Collection Agreement dated July 1, 2018 states the Landowners of the retail property within the District agree to pay or cause to be paid to the City the portion of Annual Payment B that has not been remitted by retailers on a monthly basis.
-These delinquent amounts will be billed and collected in the same manner and at the same time as the City's Ad Valorem real estate taxes.
-Delinquent Annual Payment B amounts for 2018 totaling \$32,662 have been billed to property owners for collection in tax year 2020.
+These delinquent amounts will be billed and collected in the same manner and at the same time as the City's Special Ad Valorem real estate taxes.
+Delinquent Annual Payment B amounts for 2019 totaling \$778 were billed to property owners for collection in tax year 2021.
+Delinquent Annual Payment B amounts for 2018 totaling \$32,662 were billed to property owners for collection in tax year 2020.
+As of June 30, 2020, \$16,331 had been received.

-The Retail Portion of the Annual Installment or "Facilities Charge" was to be collected starting January 1, 2010.
-The Retail Portion of the Annual Installment totaling \$578,332 and \$668,006 was remitted in fiscal years 2019 and 2018, respectively.
+The Retail Portion of the Annual Installment or "Facilities Charge" was collected starting January 1, 2010.
+The Retail Portion of the Annual Installment totaling \$608,374 and \$578,332 was remitted to the CDA in fiscal years 2020 and 2019, respectively.